Fabbinante7305/LogView/README.md

 2.)
 Search for a specific date (if logged)

 3.)
 Display the current date in past years (Ex.
 May 15 on 2020, 2019, and 2018)

+4.)
+Search for certain words throughout the entire directory

+Note I also have a way of you making a password to access all of the logs though it may be a very weak system now.
+I will keep working to make it better however.